 Are you dreaming of a winter wonderland, but not getting any beautiful white snow to make it a reality?
 Don't wait on the weather to make your wintry wishes come true.
 Just follow the Scout Elves' simple solution: make fake snow!
 As North Pole dwellers, the Scout Elves know all about perfect powdery snow, so they've created several easy recipes for fake snow.
-Each is the perfect consistency for building mini snowmen, snowballs and even small igloos, and it will create hours of fun for little ones.
+Each is the perfect consistency for building mini snowmen, snowballs and even small igloos.
+This inventive snow making method will create hours of fun for little ones!

 Best Ways to Make Fake Snow

 - Baking soda and shaving cream.
-Mix together 1lb of baking soda, and slowly add shaving cream until you reach the perfect snowy consistency.
+Mix together 1 pound of baking soda, and slowly add shaving cream until you reach the perfect snowy consistency.
 Let kids knead the fake snow with their hands until it's all combined.

 - Baking soda and water.
 Pour 1 cup of baking soda into a bowl, and add water one tablespoon at a time.
 Use a fork or a whisk to stir the two ingredients together, adding more water as you go.
 When it's light and powdery, it's ready to play with!